Updated: Dec 22, 2021

 Before experiencing the local handicrafts (wood churning, roofing and knitting) hearing about the folklore of Mosty u Jablunkova a beautiful town located in the foothills of the picturesque Beskydy Mountains.

 Later Cieszynska also known as Tesin (Cieszyn) the small border town in Poland was famous for outdoor cinema on the Olza River banks.
 Today you can also visit the castle, with it's incredible views, St Nicholas Church, brewery & gardens.

 After exploring and gaining a hearty appetite we sat down to enjoy an incredible, filling lunch at Restauracja Tesinska - Cieszynska.
-There was lots on the menu to choose from including local dishes.
+There were lots of dishes on the menu to choose from.

 The last stop of the day was Tripoint where the borders of Czech Republic, Poland and Slovakia join together.
 While relaxing and enjoying the locally brewed beer (Hrcavske Pivo) we discovered that under each point, a time capsule was buried!
 How awesome is that?

 Today was incredible, meeting lots of wonderful people, hearing stories about their passions and traditions, as well as some of the sad stories of when borders were created during the war and the only way of seeing your family was to stand at either side of the river and shout to one another.

 The Kravařsko region nestles in the picturesque Odra valley.

 On this day we visited the fairytale Kunin Chateau built in a baroque style located in Kunin. which was built by a local aristocratic family as a school.
 The house holds an interesting collection of original works of art, furniture and ornate interiors.